cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.9.1v0.1
 POP and IMAP access SHALL be disabled to protect sensitive agency or organization emails from being accessed through legacy applications or other third-party mail clients.

-- Rationale
-  - Disabling POP and IMAP helps prevent use of legacy and unapproved email clients with weaker authentication mechanisms that would increase the risk of email account credential compromise.
+- _Rationale:_ Disabling POP and IMAP helps prevent use of legacy and unapproved email clients with weaker authentication mechanisms that would increase the risk of email account credential compromise.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1048: Exfilitration Over Alternative Protocol](https://attack.mitre.org/techniques/T1048/)